BalzPit/hello-world/README.md

 # hello-world
-i have no idea what i'm doing
+i have no idea what i'm doing.
-i'm pippo pacco and i love bobs and vegana. bitch lasagna.
+I'm pippo pacco and i love bobs and vegana.
+Bitch lasagna.